goncharov-vlad/SOLID/S/README.md

 # S
 ## Single-Responsibility Principle

-_Each class has its own single responsibility_
+_Each class has its own single responsibility._

 ###### Example of violating of the principle:
 ```js